Network organizational structure: Definition, best practices & examples

 The network structure differs from traditional structures.
 It is less hierarchical, more decentralized, and more flexible.
 Managers in this structure oversee internal and external relationships within the company.

 Open communication and dependable partners are essential elements of these networks.
-Their decentralized nature reduces hierarchical tiers and allows decision-making from the bottom up.
-This flexibility allows organizations to adapt to changes and seize opportunities.
+Their decentralized nature reduces hierarchical tiers and allows decision-making from the bottom up, providing flexibility that allows organizations to adapt to changes and seize opportunities.

 Yet, the network structure can give rise to more complex relationships.
 Creating an effective implementation plan demands careful attention to several crucial areas.